1. The term "developmental disability" means a severe, chronic disability of an individual that -

 In the event a member resigns, the Chairperson shall recommend a replacement to the Council for its approval, with the recommendation that this person be appointed by the Governor to fill such vacancy for the unexpired term.

-Non-governmental members shall be appointed by the Governor for four-year terms.
+Non-governmental members shall be appointed by the Governor for four-year terms, with the exception of first terms, which may be appointments of less than four years in order to assure a balanced rotation of Council Members.
 In the event the Governor, due to the press of more important business, fails to replace or reappoint members of the Council whose terms have expired, then said members shall continue to serve on the Council in good standing until such time as the Governor is able to make new appointments.

 ARTICLE VI: MEETINGS

-Governor appointed Council members may be reimbursed for reasonable and necessary expenses incurred (including expenses for child care and personal assistance services) while in attendance at meetings in accordance with the Council’s policy on Membership.
-Governor appointed members shall be eligible for a stipend for quarterly meetings of the Council at a rate established in the Council Policy on Membership, if such member is not employed or must forfeit wages from other employment to attend Council meetings and perform other Council duties.
+Governor appointed Council members may be reimbursed for reasonable and necessary expenses incurred (including expenses for respite care and personal assistance services) while in attendance at meetings in accordance with the Council’s Policy on Membership.
+Governor appointed members shall be eligible for a stipend for quarterly meetings of the Council at a rate established in the Council Policy on Membership, if such member is not being paid by any other entity to attend Council meetings and perform other Council duties.
 Governor appointed members shall also be eligible for reimbursement for telephone expenses incurred when conducting Council business.